Originate/guide/security/README.md

-Best Practices for Web App Security
+Best Practices for App Security
 ========================

 Hello!
-This document will give a general guideline on best practices in building a secure web application as well as list and describe commonly used web application exploits and how to defend against them.
+This document will give a general guideline on best practices in building a secure application as well as list and describe commonly used application exploits and how to defend against them.

 First and foremost, **always enable HTTPS when in production!** It doesn't matter how well written and secure the code is if an attacker can just man-in-the-middle the connection and steal session cookies or inject malicious code.